Relationship Problems And Mental Health Impacts: When Are Issues Dealbreakers?

 Unhealthy relationships often have some of the following characteristics:

 Most patterns of abuse begin with threatening behavior before escalating to overt emotional or physical abuse.
-At some point, the abuser may make expressions of remorse or make promises to change.
-However, i n instances of abuse, harmful behaviors are often cyclical, meaning they may be very difficult or impossible for couples to resolve and move past.
-However, the cycle typically repeats itself.
+At some point, the abuser may express remorse or make promises to change.
+However, in instances of abuse, harmful behaviors are often cyclical, meaning they may be difficult for couples to resolve and move past.

-Though some couples may be able to work through single instances of abuse with the help of a therapist, most people are better off when they leave relationships marred by abuse, control, manipulation, or disrespect.
+Though some couples may be able to work through single instances of abuse with the help of a therapist, most are better off when they leave relationships marred by abuse issues, control, manipulation, or disrespect.

 Takeaway

-Many couples experience challenges on occasion.
-They may include things like communication difficulties, drifting apart, parenting differences, infidelity, or more serious issues, like control issues or a, lack of respect, or abuse.
+Most couples experience challenges on occasion.
+They may include things like communication difficulties, drifting apart, parenting differences, infidelity, or issues like controlling behavior, lack of respect, or abuse.

-It’ is up to each partner to determine if they want to work on the relationship or break up.
-Unless the situation constitutes abuse, many , but, in most cases, committed couples with shared mutual core values can work through their challenges.
+It’s up to each partner to determine if they want to work on the relationship or break up.
+Unless the situation constitutes abuse, many committed couples with the same mutual core values can work through their challenges.
 A licensed couple’s therapist can help partners develop effective new communication and conflict-resolution skills.

 Build healthy relationship habits with a professional